Fergus the library plant, Christ's College, Cambridge

 STEP 2: Please get hold of the appropriate accompanying evidence document, as requested on the form.
 The document should do two things:

-If you have Specific Learning Difficulties, please do NOT send a full Educational Psychologist report at this stage unless there is particular reference to the support you require that will help the College make appropriate adjustments to its assessment and selection procedures.
-If your document is not in English, please provide the original and a translation (the translation can be done by you).
+If you have a neurodiverse condition, please do NOT send a full Educational Psychologist report at this stage unless there is particular reference to the support you require that will help us make appropriate adjustments to our assessment and selection procedures.

 STEP 3: Please make TWO pdf files, one containing the form, the other containing the evidence document.
 The files should not be larger than 3MB.
 If you need help with scanning, we recommend that you ask a friend or relative who has a scanner, ask your school, or use CamScanner, which is an app that allows you to scan on a smartphone.